Bogdanp/personal-website/content/post/racket.md

 tags: ["racket"]
 ---

-I've been playing around with [Racket] every change I got since early September of this year.
+I've been playing around with [Racket] every chance I got since early September of this year.
 This post is going to serve as a sort of experience report of my foray into Racket so far.